germonprez/CV/README.md

 - Germonprez, M., Gurney, T., Korlimarla, U., and Gandhi, R. (2016).
 DoSOCS: A System for SPDX 2.0 Document Creation and Storage, Journal of Open Source Software.

 ### PROFESSIONAL UNIVERSITY ACTIVITIES
-- University of Nebraska Omaha, College of IS&T Executive Committee, 2024-2026
 - University of Nebraska Omaha, Weitz Innovation and Excellence Committee, 2024-2026
 - University of Nebraska Omaha, Faculty Senate, 2021-2023
 - University of Nebraska Omaha, College of IS&T Dean Search Committee, 2020-2021